 We are always a big fan of Rated Rookie cards and the 1987 Bo Jackson is no exception.

-Another Tiffany card with the wording Future Stars depicted across the bottom.
+Another Tiffany card with the wording Future Stars is depicted across the bottom.

 The card is numbered #170 and the card shows Jackson tracking down a pop fly in the outfield.

-Numbered #327 the card shows Bo looking up at what we imagine is the scoreboard (and, judging by the look on his face, the Raiders are on the losing end).
+Numbered #327 the card shows Bo looking up at what we imagine is the scoreboard with a get me the hell out of here look on his face.

 The exact card as the 1986 Bo Jackson Topps Traded Tiffany Rookie Card #50T except there were more of these made which made it less valuable.